Mississippi mayor withholds library funds over LGBTQ books

 Johnson said the library board will request a public hearing before the Board of Aldermen to seek clarification and receive the funds, according to the television station.

-A meeting was held at Ridgeland’s library Tuesday night to discuss the ultimatum.
-Jason McCarty, executive director of LGBTQ advocacy group MS Capital City Pride, was in attendance and said he believes libraries should be safe spaces where people can learn about new things.
+A meeting was held at Ridgeland's library Tuesday night to discuss the ultimatum.
+Jason McCarty, executive director of LGBTQ advocacy group MS Capital City Pride, attended and said he believes libraries should be safe spaces where people can learn about new things.

 "I think when we start putting our personal opinions into situations, that's when we can go wrong," McCarty told WLBT-TV.